cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: 'Please join us.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'May we pour you a cup of tea?'
+        text: 'Please join us.
+May we pour you a cup of tea?'
   -
     type: paragraph
     content: